Published December 19, 2023 • Updated November 10, 2025

 - Acts as a repellent barrier for mosquitoes, mites and beetles.

 Because rosemary oil targets sensory and neurological systems, it’s effective across multiple pest species while remaining safe when used as directed.
-It exemplifies Dr. Killigan’s philosophy: eco-friendly pest control that’s potent yet toxin-free.
+It exemplifies Dr. Killigan’s philosophy: plant-powered protection that’s potent yet toxin-free.

 Research from Cornell University found that rosemary oil demonstrated prolonged mosquito repellency, highlighting its potential as a natural alternative to synthetic repellents.